-Being a community partner, the Tech Council works diligently to bring technology to those in needs through our TechKids, TechWorks and 90/90 Computers for the Community programs.
-Through these programs, the CTC has donated computers that benefit families, adults and nonprofits and to date, we have donated over 1700 computers to the community.
+As a community partner, the Tech Council works diligently to bring technology to those in need.
+Through our TechKids and TechWorks programs, the CTC has donated computers to area youth, adults, and nonprofits.
+To date, we have donated over 3,000 new and refurbished computers to the community!

-To provide technology leadership, information, and resources to develop members’ businesses, build strong community partnerships, and advance technology in Carroll County, MD.
+The mission of the Carroll Technology Council is to provide technology leadership, information, and resources to develop members’ businesses, build strong community partnerships, and advance technology in Carroll County, MD.

 Carroll Technology Council (CTC) leads the way for Carroll County to be recognized as a technically advanced community with innovative businesses and a tech-savvy citizenry.
 The CTC energizes and engages business and community leaders to leverage the latest technology to positively impact Carroll County.